 Corruption remains a cancer eating away at the fabric of society, but at least the politicians are settling their differences with lawsuits rather than light weapons.
 Cambodia is no longer the sort of place people fear to tread, as least as long as they stick to the path.
 Mines remain a danger in rural areas, although lightning strikes claimed more lives in 2009.

 Cambodia has come of age as a visitor destination.
-No longer an afterthought to a holiday in Thailand or Vietnam, many visitors are now choosing Cambodia as the destination in itself.
+No longer an afterthought to a vacation in Thailand or Vietnam, many visitors are now choosing Cambodia as the destination in itself.
 Maybe the younger me preferred the crazy Cambodia of 1995, but the older me is comfortably at home in the more cultured Cambodia of 2010.